 The most common skin change in vulval area is lichen sclerosis, a pearly, translucent appearance around vulva and anus +/- itching, soreness and bleeding.
 Treatment is with topical steroid ointments on a variable dosing schedule over a period of weeks.
 Referral to gynaecology clinic for confirmation of diagnosis and treatment advice would be appropriate.

 Any other abnormal anatomical appearance that you cannot explain please refer to gynaecology clinic.

 Most common cause is constitutional delay or low BMI/over exercise.

 If any concerns regarding eating disorder refer to eating disorder service (see suspected eating disorder guideline)

-All others should be referred to PAG for further investigation and advice.
+All others should be referred to gynaecology for further investigation and advice.

 Please arrange to accompany referral:

 There are a number of causes of secondary amenorrhea.
 Always consider whether there has been rapid weight loss, low BMI, or over exercise as referral of these cases would be more appropriately into the eating disorder clinic.